Threatened Heritage: Bears Ears, Chaco, and Beyond

 10:50 Amalia Cordova (Center for Folklife and Cultural Heritage, Smithsonian Institution): “Creative modes of resistance in Abya Yala (Chile, Ecuador, Colombia)”

-11:10 Honor Keeler (Cherokee Nation; Assistant Director, Utah Diné Bikéyah): “Repatriation, the takeover of tribal lands, and the Indian Civil Rights Act”
+11:10 Honor Keeler (Cherokee Nation; Assistant Director, Utah Diné Bikéyah): “Indigenous lands surround us: indigenous rights amid trafficking, theft, and trauma”

 11:50 Sandy Grande (Connecticut College: Education Dept.; Director of the Center for the Critical Study of Race and Ethnicity): “Lessons from Standing Rock and beyond: water epistemologies”